jaegertracing/documentation/content/docs/next-release/features.md

 using Zipkin libraries, you do not have to rewrite all that code.
 Jaeger provides backwards compatibility with Zipkin by accepting spans in Zipkin formats (Thrift, JSON v1/v2 and Protobuf) over HTTP.
 Switching from Zipkin backend is just a matter of routing the traffic from Zipkin libraries to the Jaeger backend.

+## Topology Graphs

+Jaeger UI supports two types of service graphs: **System Architecture** and **Deep Dependency Graph**.

+### System Architecture

+The "classic" service dependency graph for all services observed in the architecture.
+The graph represents only one-hop dependencies between services, similar to what one could get from telemetry produced by service meshes.
+For example, a graph `A - B - C` means that there are some traces that contain network calls between `A` and `B`, and some traces with calls between `B` and `C`.
+However, it does not mean there are any traces that contain the full chain `A - B - C`, i.e. we cannot say that `A` depends on `C`.

+The node granularity of this graph is services only, not service endpoints.

+The System Architecture graph can be built on the fly from in-memory storage, or by using Spark or Flink jobs when using distributed storage.

+### Deep Dependency Graph

+Also known as "Transitive Dependency Graph", where a chain `A -> B -> C` means that `A` has a transitive dependency on `C`.
+A single graph requires a "focal" service (shown in pink) and only displays the paths passing through that service.
+Typically, this type of graph does not represent the full architecture of the system, unless there is a service that is connected to everything, e.g. an API gateway, and it is selected as a focal service.

+The node granularity of this graph can be changed between services and service endpoints.
+In the latter mode, different endpoints in the same service will be displayed as separate nodes, e.g. `A::op1` and `A::op2`.

+At this time the transitive graph can only be constructed from traces in the search results.
+In the future there will be a Flink job that will compute the graphs by aggregating all traces.